zigotica/chronosJS/readme.md

             // do what you want here to handle this state, render a view, …
             // console.log("PUBSUB SYSTEM - LOAD FROM CHRONO STATE", JSON.title, JSON.content);
         }

+## "discard" channel

+There are cases we will want to override last saved item, that is, discarding last item saving on top of that.
+To that end we have another channel named "discard", that initializes automatically on `Chronos.init()`.
+As in the `save` channel, you basically need to define what these messages are **in your app module**, for instance, define:

+        $.publish("discard.chronostate", {
+            "title": "other action",
+            "content": "this overrides my last state"
+        });

+As you can see, **you decide when to discard a state**, Chronos will listen to it, and will handle an internal callback to modify Chronos states array.
+You should not need to modify that callback nor the logic behind it.

 ## Status